arnoldmyint/COMP2910/README.md

 Currently, the first game level will be available to play with limited blocks.
 The first one, cube and second one, SW Slope works.

 Note: Upon testing the game, loss or win, you will be redirected to our live website so you will no longer be on the local version.
+You may continue playing from here but it will be on the version we are actively updating so there may be issues.
-To play again, open the local index.html again.
+To play again with the version we submitted, open the local index.html again.